NiklasRosenstein/git-auth/readme.md

     repo delete <repo>
       Delete the specified repository.

-    repo show [<filter>]
+    repo list
-      Show a list of all repositories that the user can read, write or manage depending on the specified filter.
-The filter defaults to "all".
+      Show a list of all repositories that the user can read from or write to.
-      Valid values are "read", "write", "manage" and "all".

     repo webhook install <repo> <url>
       Install a webhook for the specified repository.
 The specified URL